aiven/aiven-docs/docs/products/kafka/howto/claim-topic.md

 1. Click the topic name to open the **Topic details** pane.
 1. Click **Claim topic**.
 1. In the **User group** field, select the group to assign as the owner.
-1. Optionally, enter a message for the approver explaining why you are claiming ownership.
+1. (Optionally) Enter a message for the approver explaining why you are claiming ownership.
 1. Click **Claim**.

 Alternatively: